akariba/Materials-1/README.md

 generic descriptor entities created = 0
 synthetic shortcut edges = 0
 duplicate records after replay = 0
-all external entities have defensible identity provenance

-STOP after the bounded 3M external identity-resolution pilot.
+Cabot regression = PASS
+SEC readiness = report actual result
+Web readiness = report actual result
+GLEIF regression = PASS

+STOP.

-Do not start broad 3.67M research.
+Do not research the full 3.67M universe.
-Do not build the network UI yet.
+Do not build the network UI.
+Do not add AI workflows.
+Do not redesign the relationship model.